MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-enable-or-disable-rule-monitor.md

 ---
 ms.assetid: 954164df-4d78-45a7-868e-a7639747b761
 title: How to Enable or Disable a Rule or Monitor
-description: This topic provides specific instructions on how to enable or enable Management Pack monitoring rules and monitors.
+description: This article provides specific instructions on how to enable or enable Management Pack monitoring rules and monitors.
 author: jyothisuri
 manager: mkluck
 ms.author: jsuri